What Is a Cargo Tuk Tuk?

 2. Why Small Businesses Choose Cargo Tuk Tuks: It’s All About Profitability (Not Just Convenience)

-Let me give you real numbers—no guesswork.
-A regular small delivery van costs 60% more to run than a cargo tuk tuk.
-Whether they’re gas or electric, cargo tuk tuks use way less fuel—gas ones only need about 2.7 liters per 100 km.
-And since they have fewer parts than vans, fixing them is cheap and easy.
-Electric ones are even better—no fuel costs at all, and they cut operating expenses by over 50% compared to regular cars.
-For a small bakery or grocery store, those savings add up fast.
-That extra cash can go into more inventory, hiring another employee, or even expanding.
-I had a client in Kenya who runs a small bakery—after switching to a cargo tuk tuk, he saved enough in six months to open a second shop.
-That’s the kind of difference these little vehicles make.
+Let me hit you with real numbers, no bullshit.
+A small delivery van costs 60% more to run than a cargo tuk tuk.
+A 200cc Water Cooled Tuk Tuk only uses 2.7 liters of gas per 100 km.
+Way less than any van.
+And way fewer parts to break.
+Repairs cost next to nothing.
+Electric ones are even better—cut your running costs by over 50%.
+For a small bakery or grocery store, that adds up fast.
+I had a client in Kenya who runs a little bakery.
+He switched to a Heavy Duty Tuk Tuk cargo model, saved enough in six months to open a second shop.
+That’s not hype.
+That’s real money.

 3. Cargo Tuk Tuks Are Adapting to the Future: Eco-Friendly, Tech-Savvy, and Global